cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

-* From here we have the opportunity to `Create`; which means "build a Virtual Machine using this Ubuntu operating system".
+* Click on `Create`; which means "Build a Virtual Machine using this Ubuntu operating system".

 <BR><BR>